onescales/shopify-add-to-cart/README.md

 - Currently limited to 1000 products.
 If you have more than 1000 products in your catalog, you will need to customize code on your end.
 - If customer had an existing cart already, it will add to the cart.
 - Note that the above instructions are to create a new page and add liquid code.
 These instructions will create a public live page which some of you probably don't want to showcase to the world so you will have to add a password to it or use the liquid in this repo to do it in your own protected way.
 You can also make visibility "hidden" and use it as a logged in admin by clicking on view page button.
-- QR Code generated is using google charts api.
+- QR Code generated is using quickchart.io
 - All code and instructions are as is.
 By reading this repository, readme or any code, you acknowledge that you are solely responsible for your own doings.

 Hope you liked this!